Political views of Generation Z: United States

-According to a Politico survey, a 2020 Presidential election with only Generation Z voters would see Joe Biden win 51% of the popular vote, compared to Donald Trump's 25%.
-However, almost half of Biden voters said they were voting against Trump rather than for Biden, reflected in lower approval ratings for both Joe Biden and Congressional Democrats than the general public.
-In the 2020 Presidential election, 50% of those aged 18 to 29 voted, compared to 39% in the 2016 election.
+According to a Politico survey, a 2020 presidential election with only Generation Z voters would see Joe Biden win 51% of the popular vote, compared to Donald Trump's 25%.
+However, almost half of Biden voters said they were voting against Trump rather than for Biden, reflected in lower approval ratings for both Joe Biden and congressional Democrats than the general public.
+In the 2020 presidential election, 50% of those aged 18 to 29 voted, compared to 39% in the 2016 election.
 In addition, voter turnout among newly eligible voters (ages 18 and 19) was 46%, stronger than previous years.
 The increase has also been attributed to the expansion of postal voting due to the COVID-19 pandemic.

 Maxwell Frost (born in 1997) has become the first and only member of Generation Z so far to be elected into the United States Congress.
 He ran for Florida's 10th congressional district representing the Democratic Party.

+In the 2024 U.S. election, Gen Z voters displayed notable gender-based differences in their voting patterns.
+Gen Z women, more than men, tended to support progressive candidates, influenced by concerns about issues like reproductive rights, climate change, and Fourth-wave feminism.
+This pattern was consistent with broader trends, where younger women were more likely to back Democratic candidates.
+Meanwhile, Gen Z men shifted further to Republican candidates like Trump.
+Explanations for Trump's gains with young men include the economy, appealing to them through podcasters like Joe Rogan, "speaking to" their mental health struggles, less outreach from liberals, and men feeling "left behind" amid progress for women.
+Some post-election surveys of Gen Z voters have found their rightward shift in the 2024 election may have been temporary.